saikarna913/project-cns/securityguard/LOGREAD.md

 As per the above invocations, only one of `-S`, `-R`, `-T`, or `-I` may be specified at once.

-In what follows, we refer to employees or visitors who are 'in the gallery'.
-Each person is expected to first enter the gallery (using `logappend` option `-A`) prior to entering any particular room of the gallery.
-Once in the gallery, he or she may enter and leave various rooms (using `logappend` options `-A -R` and options `-L -R`, respectively).
-Finally, the person will leave the gallery (using `logappend` option `-L`).
-During this whole sequence of events, a person is considered to be 'in the gallery'.
+In what follows, we refer to employees or visitors who are 'in the campus'.
+Each person is expected to first enter the campus (using `logappend` option `-A`) prior to entering any particular room of the campus.
+Once in the campus, he or she may enter and leave various rooms (using `logappend` options `-A -R` and options `-L -R`, respectively).
+Finally, the person will leave the campus (using `logappend` option `-L`).
+During this whole sequence of events, a person is considered to be 'in the campus'.
 See the [examples](EXAMPLES.html) for more information.

 When output elements are comma-separated lists, there will be no spaces before or after the commas.